Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson4.md

 ### The Mediator Pattern &nbsp;&nbsp;&nbsp;:mailbox_with_no_mail:

 #### Description
-The Mediator pattern is used to reduce coupling between objects that communicate with each other.
+The **Mediator pattern** simplifies peer-to-peer communication between objects by introducing a __*mediator object*__ that acts as a __*communications broker*__ between other objects.

-Instead of objects communicating directly, and thus requiring knowledge of their implementation (i.e., tight coupling), *objects send messages* via a __*mediator object.*__
+Instead of objects communicating directly - and thus requiring knowledge of each other's implementations (i.e., tight coupling) - __*peer objects send messages*__ to each other via the __*mediator object.*__

-The Mediator pattern joins together colleagues (peers) who share a single interface.
+Mediator joins together colleagues (peers) who share a single interface.

 #### Implementation

 #### Problems Addressed

+It is used to reduce coupling between objects that communicate with each other.